kubesphere/website/content/zh/docs/introduction/what-is-kubesphere.md

 ## Run KubeSphere Everywhere

 As a lightweight platform, KubeSphere has become more friendly to different cloud ecosystems as it does not change Kubernetes itself at all.
 In other words, KubeSphere can be deployed **on any existing version-compatible Kubernetes cluster on any infrastructure** including virtual machine, bare metal, on-premises, public cloud and hybrid cloud.
 KubeSphere users have the choice of installing KubeSphere on cloud and container platforms, such as Alibaba Cloud, AWS, QingCloud, Tencent Cloud, Huawei Cloud and Rancher, and even importing and managing their existing Kubernetes clusters created using major Kubernetes distributions.
 The seamless integration of KubeSphere into existing Kubernetes platforms means that the business of users will not be affected, without any modification to their current resources or assets.
-For more information, see Installation.
+For more information, see [Installing on Linux](../../installing-on-linux/) and [Installing on Kubernetes](../../installing-on-kubernetes/).

 KubeSphere screens users from the infrastructure underneath and helps enterprises modernize, migrate, deploy and manage existing and containerized apps seamlessly across a variety of infrastructure types.
 This is how KubeSphere empowers developers and Ops teams to focus on application development and accelerate DevOps automated workflows and delivery processes with enterprise-level observability and troubleshooting, unified monitoring and logging, centralized storage and networking management, easy-to-use CI/CD pipelines, and so on.